lavignep007/EmailScraper/README.md

 The parsing, threading, PDF, indexing and validation layers should not need to know which provider supplied a message.

-### Perspective archives

-Create derived, independently rebuilt archives representing the messages demonstrably visible to configured participant addresses.
-These projections must retain only visible messages and their referenced attachments while preserving RFC identity and partial-thread evidence.

 ## Development Status

-Version `0.1.x` represents the first functional archival implementation.
+Version `0.2.x` adds independently rebuilt perspective archives, unsent-message exclusion and explicit partial-thread evidence to the archival implementation.

 The project currently prioritizes correctness, reproducibility and validation over API stability or polished user experience.